anthem53/PDF2Tesxt/README.md

 # PDF2Text

 ## Introduction

+you MUST download chrome brower before using this program.

-This is for my task that read the PDF file.
+This program is to help PDF reading task.

 I want to use translate the English sentence, but I cannot do it because pdf file sentence has unnecessary newLine.